Internet-Hyena/hhh-transcript/src/chapter1.md

 <p class="davepetasprite"><span class="prefix">DAVEPETASPRITE^2 (cute): B33 <</span> or well be here furrever!</p>

-*A chapter select screen pops up.
-The remaining chapters are selected from this screen.*
+*[A chapter select screen appears.
+The remaining chapters are selected from this screen.]*